showlab/VideoSwap/README.md

 ## 🛑 Disclaimer

 This repository is a re-implementation of VideoSwap conducted by the first author during his time at NUS.
-The goal of this repository is to replicate the original paper's findings and results, primarily for academic and research purposes. **Due to legal considerations, the code is available as open-source on a per-request basis.
-Please fill in [this form](https://forms.gle/TB9fatZEzXTUwoj88) to request code access.**
+The goal of this repository is to replicate the original paper's findings and results, primarily for academic and research purposes.

 ## 🚩 Updates

-- [ ] Interative gradio demo.
-- [ ] Guidance to train on users' own data.
 - [x] **[Mar.
 28, 2024.]** Training Code Released (to reproduce all results in paper).
 - [x] **[Mar.
 28, 2024.]** Inference Code Released (to reproduce all results in paper).